Winton, Queensland: Attractions

 Winton's visitor centre is located in the Waltzing Matilda Centre.
 The town has a range of museums including the heritage-listed former Corfield and Fitzmaurice emporium as well as the heritage truck and machinery museum.

 Waltzing Matilda Centre

 Winton is intimately involved in the story of the popular Australian folk song, "Waltzing Matilda", which had its first performance in the North Gregory Hotel in the town.
 The Waltzing Matilda Centre opened in 1998 and is the first museum dedicated to a song.
 The song was written by 'Banjo' Paterson whilst holidaying at a local property, Dagworth Station.
 The music for the song was arranged by Christina Macpherson, the sister of the station manager who was visiting at the same time.

 In 2012, to remind Australians of the song's significance, Winton organised the inaugural Waltzing Matilda Day to be held on 6 April, the anniversary of its first performance.

 Royal Theatre

-The historic Royal Theatre is one of the few remaining open-air picture theatres in Australia and home to the World's Largest Deckchair which was originally constructed in Victoria by the Freemasons Taskforce in 2002 and donated to Winton and the Royal Theatre by the members of that taskforce in April 2005.
+The historic Royal Open-Air Theatre is one of the few remaining open-air picture theatres in Australia.